Your Child's Allergies: Dust Mites

 What is a dust mite?

 Dust mites are microscopic organisms that live in homes and schools.
-They like warm, humid environments best.
+They like warm, humid areas filled with dust.
 Dust mites feed on the shed scales of human skin that work their way into furniture, carpets, bedding, and stuffed toys.
 The bodies and waste products of the dust mite are what produce allergic reactions and asthma.
 The mites live in:

 Cat and dog beds